-While not all exotic pets have problems with their teeth, many, including rabbits, do and rabbit teeth can be downright problematic sometimes.
-Rabbits have the type of teeth that grow continuously throughout their life so these teeth may periodically require tooth trims if they are not naturally worn down.
-Rabbit teeth are also prone to other problems such as abscesses so it is important to be familiar with your bunny's mouth.
+Rabbit teeth can be downright problematic at times.
+Their teeth grow continuously throughout their lives and may periodically require tooth trims if they are not naturally worn down.
+Rabbit teeth are also prone to other problems such as abscesses, so it is important to be familiar with your bunny's mouth.

 Normal Rabbit Teeth

-Rabbits have 28 permanent teeth and all of these teeth will grow in length throughout your rabbit's life.
-The incisors (front teeth) are typically the most obviously seen teeth but rabbits also have molars that can cause issues.
+Rabbits have 28 permanent teeth.
+The incisors (front teeth) are typically the most noticeable teeth, but they also have molars.

 Overgrown Rabbit Teeth

 While any of your rabbit's teeth can get too long, the incisors are the easiest to identify when they become overgrown.
 They will usually grow so long that they begin to curve and stick out between your rabbit's lips.
 Here they can become stuck on things (such as cage bars), or worse yet, grow into the gums or roof of the rabbit's mouth.
-The molars, or teeth in the back of the mouth, can also reach excessive lengths.
-These are difficult to observe without the use of a speculum (an instrument your veterinarian may use) to look in the back of the mouth, but exotic pets with overgrown molars will commonly hypersalivate (excessive drooling) and have difficulty chewing and swallowing.
-You can watch for drooling and problems eating in your rabbit to help make sure their molars are not overgrown.
+The molars (the teeth in the back of the mouth) can also reach excessive lengths.
+These are difficult to observe without the use of a speculum (an instrument your veterinarian may use) to look in the back of the mouth.
+Rabbits and exotic pets with overgrown molars will commonly hypersalivate (drool excessively) and have difficulty chewing and swallowing.
+You can watch for drooling and eating problems in your rabbit to help make sure its molars are not overgrown.

 Rabbit Incisor Tooth Trims

 If done correctly, tooth trims are not painful.
-There are two common methods used to trim incisors.
+There are two common methods used.
 The first is by using regular dog nail clippers to cut the tooth like you would a toenail.
 This method is not the preferred way to trim teeth.
 There is a high risk of cracking or splitting the tooth because of the force needed to use the clippers.
 This method can cause pain if the tooth is split up to the nerve or is trimmed too short.

 Rabbit Molar Tooth Trims

 Trimming rabbit molars can be more difficult than trimming their incisors.
-Molars are not as easily identified as being overgrown so your rabbit is usually already being seen by a veterinarian when their overgrown molars are noticed during an oral exam.
-After the veterinarian confirms that the molars are too long, your rabbit will need to be sedated in order to have their teeth cut down.
-Sometimes a dental bur is used to grind them and sometimes a special tooth file is utilized.
-Dental radiographs (x-rays) may be recommended to see if the overgrown teeth require extraction in case they are diseased.
+Molars are not as easily identified as being overgrown, so it often is detected during a veterinary exam.
+After the veterinarian confirms that the molars are too long, your rabbit will need to be sedated in order to have its teeth cut down.
+A dental bur or a special tooth file is used to grind them down.
+Dental radiographs (X-rays) may be recommended to see if the overgrown teeth require extraction in case they are diseased.